FMMT666/launchpad.py/README.md

 ### CHANGES 2016/12/XX:

     - added "fireworks demo" note (device not recognized)
-    - reworked string scrolling for MK1 and MK2 Launchpads:
+    - reworked string scrolling for Mk1 and Mk2 Launchpads:
-      - no spaces between characters
+      - characters now adjacent
       - no artifacts left on screen (right to left scrolling)
       - scrolling from left to right still has some issues ("quick hack drawback" :)
     - implemented same scrolling behaviour for the Pro Launchpad